cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Further, as the same ground rules apply, i.e. standardization of components, it becomes easier for users to navigate between different blockchains and applications.
 At the same time, it makes blockchain development easier.

-In the end, Cosmos makes the world easier for developers while making DApps easier to use.
+In the end, Cosmos makes the world easier for developers while making dApps easier to use.
+Cosmos enables sovereignty, with interoperability!